Autoduality holds for a degenerating abelian variety: Notation and conventions

-Here we recall the definition of the compactified Jacobian and related objects.
-We begin by fixing notation.
-Let $k$ be a field of characteristic zero.
-A \textbf{curve} $X_0/\Spec(k)$ is a $k$-scheme that is geometrically connected, geometrically reduced, 1-dimensional, and proper over $k$.
+A \textbf{curve} $X_0/\Spec(k)$ over a field $k$ is a $k$-scheme that is geometrically connected, geometrically reduced, 1-dimensional, and proper over $k$.
 We set $g := 1-\chi(X_0, \calO_{X_0})$ equal to the \textbf{arithmetic genus}.
 When $k=\overline{k}$ is algebraically closed, we say that $X_0/\Spec(k)$ is \textbf{nodal} if the completed local ring $\widehat{\calO}_{X_0, x_0}$ of $X_0$ at a point not lying in the $k$-smooth locus is isomorphic to $k[[x,y]]/(xy)$.
 In general, we say that $X_0/\Spec(k)$ is nodal if $X_0 \otimes_{k} \overline{k}$ is nodal.
 A \textbf{family of curves} over a scheme $T$ is a $T$-scheme $X/T$ that is proper and flat over $T$ and such that the fibers of $X \to T$ are curves.
 If the fibers are nodal curves, then we say $X/T$ is a \textbf{family of nodal curves}.
 We say that a family of curves $X/S$ is \textbf{regular} if $X$ is a regular scheme (i.e.~at every closed point the Zariski tangent space has dimension equal to the local Krull dimension of $X$).

-If $X_0/\Spec(k)$ is a curve, then we say that a line bundle $L_0$ on $X_0$ has \textbf{multidegree} zero if for all irreducible components $Y_0$ of $X_0 \otimes_{k} \overline{k}$ the restriction of $L_0 \otimes_{k} \overline{k}$ to $Y_0$ has degree 0 (i.e.~the Euler characteristic of the restriction equals $\chi(Y_0, \calO_{Y_0})$).
-A $\calO_{X}$-module $L$ on a family of curves $X/T$ is called \textbf{a family of multidegree 0 line bundles} if $L$ is a line bundle such that the restriction to any fiber of $X \to T$ has multidegree 0.
-The \'{e}tale sheafification of the functor that assigns to a $k$-scheme $T$ the set of isomorphism classes of families of multidegree 0 line bundles on $X_0 \times_{k} T$ is represented by a $k$-scheme $J^{\underline{0}}_{0}$ called the \textbf{generalized Jacobian} of $X_0/\Spec(k)$.
-The generalized Jacobian is quasi-projective and smooth over $k$.